 Procedure for using the restroom.
 Explain that when you need to use the restroom, you must get up quietly and take the hall pass and leave the classroom.
 Upon return, you must hang your hall pass back up and quietly go back to your seat.
 Next, model what you want it to look like.
 Then have a few students in the class practice what it should look like.

 Procedure for seeking help.
-Explain that when a student has a question, they are to first think about it, and see if they already know the answer, then their next step would be to ask someone next to them, and then finally flip their sign that is at their desk from green to red so the teacher knows they need help.
+Explain that when a student has a question, they are to first think about it and see if they already know the answer; then their next step would be to ask someone next to them, and then finally raise their hand or flip their sign that is at their desk from green to red so the teacher knows they need help.
 Next, model what this should look like.
-Then, have students take turns practicing what it should look like.
+Then have students take turns practicing what it should look like.

 Procedure for entering the classroom.
-Explain that when students enter the classroom they will put their stuff away (remove jacket, empty backpack, sharpen pencil, put homework folder in the basket) and go to their seat to complete their morning packet.
-Then, demonstrate or model for the students how you want it to look.
+Explain that when students enter the classroom they will put their stuff away (if it is the start of the day) and go to their seats.
+Demonstrate for the students how you want it to look.
 Finally, have all of the students practice your procedure.